Search via the API

 Example:

-In the response, facet results are included under meta.facets.
+In the response, facet results are included in meta.facets.

 Example request